 Learning Theater: From Audience to Critic at the Oregon Shakespeare Festival

 Who doesn't love going to a play: sitting in the darkened theater, a member of the audience community waiting to be entertained, charmed, and challenged?
 But how many of us know enough about the details of the plays, their interpretation, their production, and acting itself, to allow us to appreciate fully the theatrical experience?
-In this seminar, we will spend 13 days in Ashland, Oregon, at the Oregon Shakespeare Festival (OSF), where we will attend these plays: Shakespeare's King John and The Tempest; Dominique Morisseau’s Confederates; Qui Nguyen’s Revenge Song; and Once on this Island: A Musical, books and lyrics by Lynn Ahrens and music by Stephen Flaherty.
+In this seminar, we will spend 14 days in Ashland, Oregon, at the Oregon Shakespeare Festival (OSF), where we will attend these plays: Shakespeare's Romeo and Juliet and Twelfth Night; Kirstin Childs' Three Musketeers, from the novel by Alexandre Dumas; Jonathan Larson's Rent; and Madeline Sayet's Where We Belong.
 (To read more about these productions, go to www.osfashland.org).
 We will also spend time backstage, meeting with actors, designers, and artistic and administrative directors of OSF.
 Students read the plays before the seminar begins, attend these productions together, and have the time to study one play closely through a second viewing.
 In Ashland, students will produce a staged reading and design a final paper based on one or more of the productions.
-These reviews will be delivered to the group and turned in on Thursday, September 22.
+These reviews will be delivered to the group and turned in on Thursday, September 21.

-This seminar will convene in Ashland on Monday, September 5, and will adjourn to Stanford on Sunday, September 18.
-Students make their own arrangements to arrive in Ashland by 4:00 p.m. on Monday, September 5.
+This seminar will convene in Ashland on Monday, September 4 (COVID and wildfires permitting), and will adjourn to Stanford on Sunday, September 18.
+Students make their own arrangements to arrive in Ashland by 4:00 p.m. on Monday, September 4.
 (The Medford Airport is close, about 18 miles north of Ashland).
 Room and board in Ashland and transportation back to Stanford will be provided and paid for by the program.
 Please note: the last several years Oregon has suffered from wildfires and low air quality during the month of September, and students should be prepared for this.